adamfowleruk/mljs/planning.md

  - Widgets: Support array children in aggregations for graphs
  - Browser: Lazy loading on search results (E.g. when requesting page 2 result 3 (result 13), make http request for re-search transparent) - Also for graphing when all search results need loading
  - Easy geospatial search
- - Widgets: Google maps (via OpenLayers?)
+ - IN PROGRESS Widgets: Google maps (via OpenLayers?)
  - Support all search functions not currently provided
  - Complete support for /v1/values REST function
  - NodeJS: Support SSL